Free Wales Army: Tryweryn

-Militancy
+Crossgates

 The organisation attempted a single militant action of its own, which involved a failed bombing of the water pipeline connecting the Elan Valley Reservoirs to Birmingham.
 In his biography, John Barnard Jenkins recounted how an associate of MAC had been contacted by the FWA in February 1967, requesting that they be supplied with an explosive device.
 As both the leader and bomb-maker of MAC, Jenkins agreed and supplied the FWA with the requested gelignite device through a chain of contacts while keeping the identity of its manufacturer secret.
 However, Jenkins alleged that he was initially unaware that the bomb was intended for use by the FWA, asserting that his associate requesting the device simply said it was for “our friends who want to attack a pipeline.”
-Following weeks of scouting the pipeline, the FWA unit under Dennis Coslett's command identified a section they believed to be vulnerable at Cefn Penarth, near Llandrindod Wells, where the line crossed a river via the Fron Aqueduct.
+Following weeks of scouting the pipeline, the FWA unit under Dennis Coslett's command identified a section they believed to be vulnerable at Crossgates, near Llandrindod Wells, where the line crossed a river via the Fron Aqueduct.
 Planted in late February, the device was intended to detonate in the early hours of the morning, destroying the midsection of the pipe and dominating national news headlines on Saint David's Day shortly thereafter.
+In October 1952, the same aqueduct was targeted in a Welsh Republican Movement bombing in protest at the construction of the Claerwen Reservoir.

 The bomb, an inflated car inner tube with forty sticks of gelignite and a detonator attached, was tied to a tree with a rope before being lowered down an access manhole, where the flowing water pulled it towards the pipe's interior midsection.
 Having primed the bomb to detonate at 3 a.m., the would-be saboteurs fled the scene, leaving the device suspended in the pipe.
 The following morning, Coslett telephoned the Western Mail news desk to announce the attack and, speaking to the editor John Humphries, introduced himself as having “a communiqué from our commandant for Mr. Humphries.”
 Humphries was accustomed to Coslett’s regular calls to the news desk with spurious announcements and dismissed him when he declared, “There’s a bomb in the pipeline for you, Humphries!”, assuming it to be a hoax.
-However, unbeknownst to Coslett, the bomb had failed to detonate and was discovered four days later by Tom Powell, a local sheep farmer, who informed the authorities.
+However, unbeknownst to Coslett, the bomb had failed to detonate and was discovered weeks later by Tom Powell, a local sheep farmer, who informed the authorities.
 British Army bomb disposal units from Western Command were dispatched to dismantle the device and safely detonated it in a nearby forest.
 Coslett later recounted how the operation had unfolded, and had cited a priming error made as a result of the group's haste during execution.
 Following the failure of the bombing, Jenkins resolved never to entrust the FWA with another device and adopted a much stricter approach to his own operations, later stating in his biography that “They made a mess of it.”